-Obviously, the appearance plays a major role in choosing wood species for hardwood flooring.
+Obviously, appearance plays a major role in choosing wood species for hardwood flooring.
 The question is: what look are you trying to achieve?
 Do you want a modern or a classic design style?
-A maple wood floor for example, will bring elegance into a room, while a white oak will create more like a traditional atmosphere.
-Each wood species has it’s own unique appearance, with variations in texture, grain patterns and colors.
+A maple wood floor, for example, will bring elegance into a room, while a white oak will create more like a traditional atmosphere.
+Each wood species has it's own unique appearance, with variations in texture, grain patterns, and colors.

 Different grain patterns provide different design styles.
 Comparing them is vital when deciding which wood species is best for your home.

-Do you want a dark coloured floor or a light one?
-Would you like to create a modern decorating setting, or your prefer more like a country design style?
+Do you want a dark-colored floor or a light one?
+Would you like to create a modern decorating setting, or you prefer more like a country design style?
 Defining the color you want for your hardwood flooring, will help you to identify the ideal wood species for your decorating project.
-However the same wood species you will see in a showroom, can look very different depending on the finish you will apply.
+However, the same wood species you will see in a showroom can look very different depending on the finish you will apply.

 The relative hardness of wood is measured according to the "Janka hardness test".
 It is the industry standard for measuring the durability of various species, to tolerate denting and normal wear.
 The higher the rating, the harder and more durable a wood species is.